 Freeport in Nassau County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in this topic list: Architecture.
-A significant historical year for this entry is 1928.
+This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
+A significant historical year for this entry is 1659.

 Location.
-40° 39.524′ N, 73° 35.235′ W. Marker is in Freeport, New York, in Nassau County.
-Marker is on North Ocean Avenue north of Brooklyn Avenue, on the right when traveling north.
-Marker is located directly in front of the subject building, near the sidewalk at the northeast corner of the building.
+40° 39.103′ N, 73° 34.525′ W. Marker is in Freeport, New York, in Nassau County.
+Marker is at the intersection of Mill Street and South Main Street, on the right when traveling east on Mill Street.
 Touch for map.
-Marker is at or near this postal address: 46 North Ocean Avenue, Freeport NY 11520, United States of America.
+Marker is in this post office area: Freeport NY 11520, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 9, 2018.
-It was originally submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 291 times since then and 12 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on March 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 27, 2018.
+It was originally submitted on November 27, 2018, by Andrew Ruppenstein of Lamorinda, California.
+This page has been viewed 223 times since then and 62 times this year.
+Photos: 1, 2, 3. submitted on November 27, 2018, by Andrew Ruppenstein of Lamorinda, California.